yoshi-practice/disha/README.md

 ### If you use `gh-pages`

-You should deploy any branch after remove `assets` from `.gitignore`.
+You should deploy any branch after remove `dist` from `.gitignore`.

 ## Git commit